 In short, nature is life-affirming, through its power to reduce stress, speed up healing, and promote overall wellness.
 “There is more and more science to explain how people are psychologically and physiologically responding to experiences with nature,” says Bill Browning, co-founder Terrapin Bright Green, a design firm in New York City dedicated to environmental strategies.

 As the population continues to grow and urbanize, the benefits of nature are becoming increasingly important to the built environment, including homes.
-“Designers, in particular, have been quick to recognize the possibilities for transforming environments to encourage positive psychological effects,” says Sarah Barnard, a San Diego interior designer who specializes in creating calming restorative environments that support physical, emotional, and mental well-being.
+“Designers, in particular, have been quick to recognize the possibilities for transforming environments to encourage positive psychological effects,” says Sarah Barnard, a Los Angeles interior designer who specializes in creating calming restorative environments that support physical, emotional, and mental well-being.

 Five ways to practice biophilic design, at any budget